Age 16 to 35 years

 The project will last 5 years and will start in mid 2026.
 There will be four online meetings each year, occasional in-person workshops, focus groups and there will also be email tasks throughout.

-We are looking for 9 UK based people who live in or close to London.
-You must be aged 16 to 35 and have lived experience of depression, schizophrenia spectrum or bipolar with a diagnosis.
+We are looking for UK based people who live in or close to London.
+You must be aged 16 to 35 with an interest in digital technology and chatbots.

-You must have some previous experience supporting public and patient involvement.
+You must have some interest in or previous experience supporting patient and public involvement.

-Through a series of online and in-person meetings and tasks set by email, you will help support and develop an artificial intelligence chatbot to support use of the CIRCuiTS app which is designed to improve cognition and thinking skills in people with a depression, schizophrenia spectrum or bipolar diagnosis.
+Through a series of online and in-person meetings and tasks set by email, you will help support and develop an artificial intelligence chatbot to support use of the CIRCuiTS digital tool which is designed to improve cognition and thinking skills in people with a psychosis, schizophrenia, bipolar or depression diagnosis.

-- Has lived experience of mental illness (depression, schizophrenia spectrum or bipolar diagnosis).
+• Has lived experience of mental illness (psychosis or schizophrenia diagnosis).

-- Has an interest in apps and digital technology.
+• Has an interest in chatbots and digital therapy.

-- Some experience of supporting projects with Patient and Public Involvement.
+• Some interest in or experience of supporting projects with Patient and Public Involvement.

-Payment will be offered at £25 an hour.
+Payment will be offered at £27.50 an hour.
 This will be offered for both online and in-person meetings, workshops, focus groups and email tasks.
+We will also provide a £5 digital fee for all online meetings.

 As we are planning occasional in person meetings, we are looking to recruit people who live close to the meeting venue in London.
 Reasonable travel and subsistence costs for occasional in-person meetings will be provided.